angshenting/scba-techcomm/SCBA_GCoC.md

 An individual who observes an irregularity when a spectator is subject to the inhibition in Law 76B until a ruling on the board may no longer be sought.
 "Representatives" are spectators, as also are other non-participants observing the play.

-### 28.1 Restrictions
-The following restrictions apply to the playing areas (see definition of these areas in Section 2.16).
-Spectators are not permitted to smoke or consume any alcoholic drinks in these areas, nor may they bring mobile telephones, pagers or other electronic equipment into these areas.
-Spectators contravening any of these regulations will be required to leave the playing area immediately and will not be permitted to return for the remainder of the Championships without specific permission from the Chief Tournament Director.
-The Chief Tournament Director may, at his discretion, prohibit a spectator from bringing other equipment into the playing area.
-Anyone entering the playing area may be required to comply with procedures put in place by the APBF for the detection of such electronic equipment.

 ## 29. Rulings
 The Tournament Director shall be summoned to a table as soon as attention is drawn to an irregularity.
 After the Director has given the ruling, a request for a review may be made.